lorenzo-morelli/Eriantys/deliverables/protocol_documentation.md

 #### A real time thin client protocol
 For the implementation of the communication protocol we chose to use the thin client approach, in the context of a real time turn based game.
-First of all, the client has to specify its nickname and ip/port address of the server.
+First, the client has to specify its nickname and ip/port address of the server.
 If the data provided by the client is wrong or the connection to the specified ip/port fails, then the client has to specify again the connection infos.
-Once the client is connected to the server, it asks to the server if it is the first one, with a .json serialized message containing a boolean “amIFirst”.
+Once the client is connected to the server, it asks the server if it is the first one, with a .json serialized message containing a boolean “amIFirst”.
 If the server responds affirmatively (amIFirst = true), then the client has to specify the game mode and the number of players he wants to play with, otherwise it goes directly into the “command wait state”.